dynatrace-extensions/dynatrace-extensions-vscode/README.md

 - See the last validation status of any metric selector
 - Validate any metric selector against a connected Dynatrace tenant
-- Run any metric selector and visualize the query results
+- Run any metric selector and visualize the query results in a separate editor panel

 ![metric_codelens](previews/metric_code_lens.gif)

+**Entity Selector Code Lenses**

+- See the last validation status of any entity selector
+- Validate any entity selector against a connected Dynatrace tenant
+- Run any entity selector and visualize the query results in the Dynatrace output panel

 ## Custom Dynatrace View